BerriAI/instructprompt/README.md

 ⚡ A Python package for storing, retrieving, and dynamically creating prompts for GPT models ⚡

 Our goal with InstructPrompt is to make it easier to tame large language models and make improving your LLM in production simpler to do.
+Ever wanted to instruct an LLM with conditions like "If a user asks about creating an app / instance for a website tell them to use the https://api.berri.ai/create_app" but could not fit all the instructions in the prompt?

+InstructPrompt lets you do exactly that, while managing 1000+ of your instructions

 This package allows users to store instructions, which can be retrieved to dynamically create prompts giving gpt instructions on how to respond to a specific user's query.

 ## Getting Started